Updated April 27th, 2026

 A psychiatrist, psychologist, or ADHD specialist can create a personalized plan that addresses both workplace and life challenges, helping individuals with ADHD reach their full potential.

 Struggling with ADHD symptoms?
 Discover effective ADHD treatment options at Clarity Clinic, with mental health clinic locations in the Loop, Evanston, Arlington Heights, River North, Lakeview Broadway, and Lakeview Belmont.
-Whether you’re looking for ADHD therapy, ADHD medication management, or an ADHD quiz, we’re here to help you find the right solution.
+Whether you’re looking for ADHD therapy, ADHD medication management, or an ADHD evaluation, we’re here to help you find the right solution.

 You can take our online ADHD test for free on our website!
 Alternatively, you can book an appointment with one of our mental health care professionals and they will conduct a series of ADHD tests.